InterContinental Mark Hopkins Luxury Hotel San Francisco

 Hotel Packages

 The hotel’s Leisure Escape Package offers discounted accommodations and valet parking.
-The package also includes two cocktails at the Top of the Mark and breakfast buffet at Nob Hill Club.
-If you’re am InterContinental Ambassador members through IHG Rewards you can receive complimentary breakfasts and restaurant.
+The package includes two cocktails at the Top of the Mark and a breakfast buffet at Nob Hill Club.
+You can receive complimentary breakfasts and restaurants if you’re an InterContinental Ambassador member through IHG Rewards.
 Even further, you can receive bar credits of up to $20.
 Other travelers can also purchase an optional Club InterContinental, with exclusive benefits.
 For example, they can receive complimentary breakfasts and additional amenities.

-In room dining is also available, as is catering services for special events like business meetings, birthday parties and weddings.
+In-room dining is also available, as are catering services for special events such as business meetings, birthday parties, and weddings.

 Related: Best Ice Cream In San Francisco